-This A.A. degree requires proficiency in a foreign language equivalent to 6 hours of intermediate college-level work, which can be applied toward B.A. degree re- Students should consult a faculty advisor to determine appropriate course selec-
+3 This A.A. degree requires proficiency in a foreign language equivalent to 6 hours of intermediate college-level work, which can be applied toward B.A. degree requirements at a senior institution.

+4 Students should consult a faculty advisor to determine appropriate course selec- - tions transferable to specific institutions.